 Paypal (PYPL) Stock Sinks As Market Gains: What You Should Know

-Prior to today's trading, shares of the technology platform and digital payments company had gained 5.7% over the past month.
-This has outpaced the Computer and Technology sector's gain of 2.71% and the S&P 500's gain of 1.82% in that time.
+Coming into today, shares of the technology platform and digital payments company had gained 6.05% in the past month.
+In that same time, the Computer and Technology sector gained 4.31%, while the S&P 500 gained 3.81%.

-Investors will be hoping for strength from PYPL as it approaches its next earnings release.
-The company is expected to report EPS of $0.83, up 20.29% from the prior-year quarter.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $4.94 billion, up 16.96% from the year-ago period.
+PYPL will be looking to display strength as it nears its next earnings release.
+On that day, PYPL is projected to report earnings of $0.83 per share, which would represent year-over-year growth of 20.29%.
+Our most recent consensus estimate is calling for quarterly revenue of $4.94 billion, up 16.96% from the year-ago period.

 Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $3.07 per share and revenue of $17.76 billion.
 These totals would mark changes of +26.86% and +14.91%, respectively, from last year.

-Investors should also note any recent changes to analyst estimates for PYPL.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+Investors might also notice recent changes to analyst estimates for PYPL.
+Recent revisions tend to reflect the latest near-term business trends.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

 Based on our research, we believe these estimate revisions are directly related to near-team stock moves.
 To benefit from this, we have developed the Zacks Rank, a proprietary model which takes these estimate changes into account and provides an actionable rating system.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
 Within the past 30 days, our consensus EPS projection has moved 0.06% higher.
 PYPL is currently a Zacks Rank #3 (Hold).

-Valuation is also important, so investors should note that PYPL has a Forward P/E ratio of 35.65 right now.
-This valuation marks a discount compared to its industry's average Forward P/E of 61.17.
+Investors should also note PYPL's current valuation metrics, including its Forward P/E ratio of 35.38.
+Its industry sports an average Forward P/E of 59.27, so we one might conclude that PYPL is trading at a discount comparatively.

-Investors should also note that PYPL has a PEG ratio of 1.93 right now.
-This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
-PYPL's industry had an average PEG ratio of 2.81 as of yesterday's close.
+Meanwhile, PYPL's PEG ratio is currently 1.91.
+The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
+Internet - Software stocks are, on average, holding a PEG ratio of 2.8 based on yesterday's closing prices.

 The Internet - Software industry is part of the Computer and Technology sector.
-This industry currently has a Zacks Industry Rank of 145, which puts it in the bottom 44% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 95, which puts it in the top 38% of all 250+ industries.

 Click to get this free report